timothymillar/TEFingerprint/docs/method.rst

 to concentrate around centromeres leading to a large clusters (composed of the reads for many insertions) within the scale of the entire genome.

-Two clustering algorithms available in TEFingerprint.
+Three clustering algorithms available in TEFingerprint.
 A univariate implementation of DBSCAN\* (non-hierarchical) is made available but not used by default.
-The second (default) hierarchical univariate method which is derived from HDBSCAN\* but differing in the following ways:
+The second and third hierarchical univariate methods are derived from HDBSCAN\* but differing in the following ways:

 1. Based on the notation established by Campello et al. 2015, **Cluster support** is calculated as: